carvalhopat/carvalhopat/README.md

 - I value team work and interdisciplinarity in order to find better solutions.
 - Very open minded and always willing to learn.

-Check my portfolio or reach me:
+You can also check my graphic design portfolio or reach me:

 https://cargocollective.com/pcarvalho